insideout10/wordlift-docs/docs/discover.rst

 User might choose to navigate to an entity page or to another blog post.

-The WordLift Entities Cloud WordPress Widget
+The Entity Cloud Widget
 _____________

-The **WordLift Entities Cloud WordPress Widget** is a site-wide Widget and a shortcode that displays entities related to the current post/entity in a tag cloud.
+The **Entity Cloud Widget** is a site-wide Widget and a shortcode that displays entities related to the current post/entity in a tag cloud.
 WordPress Widgets like this one add content and features to your Sidebars.
 To add the widget:

 1. Go to **Appearance > Customize** in the WordPress Administration Screens.
 2. Click the **Widget** menu in the Theme Customizer to access to the Widget Customize Screen.